parazeeknova/zephyr/.github/README.md

 > [!NOTE]
 > This repository is a part of **Hacktoberfest** 2024.
 So Issues and PRs are welcome.
-As the porject is in very early stage, we are looking for contributors to help us build the platform.
+As the project is in very early stage, we are looking for contributors to help us build the platform.
 If you are interested in contributing or have any questions / suggestions, feel free to open an issue or a PR.
 We are looking forward to working with you. 🚀

 <br>